Different Types of Truck Driving Jobs

 Here’s a list of some popular trucking jobs.

 Types of Trucking Jobs

 - Dry Van Driver --These drivers are the most common types we see on the road.
 They haul non-perishable goods like clothes, furniture, or non-perishable foods.
 Many drivers start out as dry van drivers.

-- Refrigerated Freight Driver -- Items like meat, ice cream, cosmetics, and even medicines must be transported at cooler temperatures to prevent them from spoiling.
+- Refrigerated Freight Driver (Reefer) -- Items like meat, ice cream, cosmetics, and even medicines, must be transported at cooler temperatures to prevent them from spoiling.
 Refrigerated Freight, also known as Reefer trucks, transport these important (and delicious) items at a cool temperature to ensure they are not destroyed.
 The drivers must monitor the temperature of the cargo, leading to a greater amount of responsibility for the driver.

 Types of Truck Driving Routes